-The generous support of Lark Group means the continuation of music therapy services at Surrey Memorial Hospital in 2021.
+Adopting this program will sustain music therapy services at Surrey Memorial Hospital in 2022.
 This support will help serve hundreds of infants and their families as they navigate the challenges that come with premature birth and/or complications at birth.